muhammad-tamim/JavaScript-notes/README.md

 <h4>Replacing and Repeating:</h4>

 <pre><code>
+let str = "purple-color";
+let result = str.replace("-color", "");
+console.log(result); // "purple"

+/*
+We replaced "-color" with an empty string"" →  An empty string "" is not " " (a space), or any characters. empty string means nothing.

+So we’re left with only "purple".
+*/

 console.log("I like cats. cats are sweet".replace("cats", "dogs")); // I like dogs. cats are sweet console.log("I like cats. cats are sweet".replaceAll('cats', "dogs")); // "I like dogs. dogs are sweet" console.log("ha".repeat(3)); // "hahaha"